Datseris/EffortlessBasinsOfAttraction/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box, including correctly finding local paths.

+---

+The script that reproduces the main figure of our paper is in `scripts/figure_with_everything.jl`.
+The code infastructure that allows this script to be so clean is in `src/produce_basins.jl`.
+In short, a configuration structure `BasinConfig` is defined.
+This structure contains the info for the system, its parameters, and keywords for estimating the basins.
+The structure is given in the function `produce_basins`, which unrolls everything inside and calls the function `basins_of_attraction` from the DynamicalSystems.jl package.